MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

   format of this block.
 Multiple audio_output sections may be specified.
 If no audio_output section is specified, then MPD will scan for a usable audio output.

-filesystem_charset <charset>
-  This specifies the character set used for the filesystem.
-A list of supported character sets can be obtained by running "iconv -l".
-The default is determined from the locale when the db was originally created.

-save_absolute_paths_in_playlists <yes or no>
-  This specifies whether relative or absolute paths for song filenames are used when saving playlists.
-The default is "no".

-auto_update <yes or no>
-  This specifies the whether to support automatic update of music database when files are changed in music_directory.
-The default is to disable autoupdate of database.
-  (Only implemented on Linux.)

-auto_update_depth <N>
-  Limit the depth of the directories being watched, 0 means only watch the music directory itself.
-There is no limit by default.

 Required Audio Output Settings
 ------------------------------